Classification of nuts step 2

 and with the SIMCA model selected

-Press Model option
+Press Model options

 image-20240528-132722.png

-Press the plus sign to Add “External Record Test Group”.
+Click the plus sign to Add External Record Test Group.

-Make sure the group named “Test” is selected in the menu on the right.
+Make sure the group named Test is selected in the menu on the right.

 Close the dialog